 by Ed Sawicki - June 2, 2015

 John wanted to install a new Novell server product.
-Since it was based on Linux, I was the one assigned the job.
+I was assigned the job because it was based on Linux.
 Normally a Linux installation takes about one hour for someone who has rarely done it.
 With experience and fast hardware, I've done it in 20 minutes.
 However, Novell went out of their way to make it complicated and difficult.
 Vendors do this to lock you in to their support contracts.
 They tell you to be cautious of using other Linux (the ones that cost nothing) because you won't get Novell's world-class support; support that you won't need if you used another Linux.

 After days of trying, I was unable to complete the installation.
 The documentation was terrible.
 I showed John the documentation and said that I'd have to call Novell.
 John said that he'd call them.
 I was relieved.